macintux/riak-application-guide/anti-patterns.md

 developers on the complexities of eventual consistency and the need to intelligently resolve data conflicts.

-Because Riak is optimized for high availability, even when servers are offline or disconnected from the cluster due to network failures, it is not uncommon for two servers to have different versions of a piece of data.
+Because Riak is optimized for high availability, *even when servers are offline or disconnected from the cluster due to network failures*, it is not uncommon for two servers to have different versions of a piece of data.

 The simplest approach to coping with this is to allow Riak to choose a winner based on timestamps.
 It can do this more effectively if